 Does my skin color matter for fractional CO2 laser resurfacing?

 Yes.
 Skin color and skin tone do matter.
 Patients that have darker skin tone, such as Middle Eastern, Hispanics, and Asians have a higher risk of pigmentation at areas of laser resurfacing compare to white skin individuals.
 Thus, one must be very careful to use the appropriate setting on them in order to prevent unwanted side effects.
 Dr. Behnam is board certified dermatologist and about 80% of his patients are of Hispanic and Asian origin.
-Dr. Behnam specializes in treating acne scar in patients of darker skin tones.
+Dr. Behnam specializes in treating acne scar removal Los Angeles for patients of darker skin tones.

 What are Dr. Behnam’s credentials in treating acne scars?